maelfabien/DataVisualization/README.md

 ### 2. Prevention

 *Motivation* :

-Can communes, departments, or even the state prevent crashes before they occur?
-To answer this vast question, we created a graph whose role is to cluster the types of roads (width, surface, infrastructure, proximity of a school…), and their related accident rate, thanks to a T-SNE embedding.
+Can communes, departments, or private companies prevent crashes before they occur?
+To answer this vast question, we created a graph whose role is to cluster the types of roads using the available features (width, surface, infrastructure, proximity of a school…), and their related accident rate, thanks to a T-SNE algorithm.
 We reduce dimension to allow the user to visualize high dimensional problems in a simple dashboard.
-Thanks to this visualization, we expect road authorities to be able to adjust the characteristics of a road when building or renovating a road.
+Thanks to this visualization, we expect road authorities to be able to adjust the characteristics of a road when building or rehabilitating a road.

 The user can select the type of road from the different pages(communal, departmental, national), and in each case, observe the clusters created by T-SNEs.
 The green clusters represent a low accident rate, and the red ones a high one.
 The user can hover on a given point to observe all the characteristics of a given road, and select a region in the T-SNE plot.
 When selecting a region, the histograms all around the plot are updated.
 This allows users to understand the local distributions of variables on which they can have an impact when building a new road.